narduzz2/ultralytics/docs/en/modes/track.md

 #### Example: TrackTrack with ReID

-ReID is optional in TrackTrack when it's disabled, the `reid_weight` falls back to HMIoU.
+ReID is optional in TrackTrack.
+When it's disabled, the `reid_weight` falls back to HMIoU.
 Enabling it gives appearance-based rebinding across longer occlusions, at some additional cost:

 !!! example "TrackTrack + ReID"